se-sic/coronet/CONTRIBUTING.md

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.

-    Note: If you find a `Closed` issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+**Note**: If you find a `closed` issue that seems like it is the same thing that you are experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report